Um-E-Salma/AI-loveletter-generator-app/README.md

-# AI-loveletter-generator-app
+# AI-loveletter-generator-app-integrated with Shopy's Custom Form
-This project is a web application that integrates OpenAI's GPT-4 API with Shopify form to generate personalized love letters.
+This project is a web application that integrates OpenAI's GPT-4 API to Shopify to generate personalized love letters.
 The app is integrated within Shopify using a custom form and includes an editor powered by TinyMCE, allowing users to modify the generated love letters.
-Once edited, the changes are dynamically saved and displayed on the overlay
+Once edited, the changes are dynamically saved.

 ## Features
 - **Generate Love Letters**: Using OpenAI's GPT-4 model, users can create custom love letters based on prompts like recipient name, characteristics, tone, and special moments.